Knowledge graphSettings

 Перейти на сайт

-TCP matters not just as a “reliable transport,” but as the layer that converts network quality into concrete latency, memory cost, connection state, and service behavior under load.
+The label “reliable transport” covers only half the story.
+In practice, TCP is the layer that turns network quality into concrete latency, memory cost, connection price, and service behavior under load.

 In system design, it helps to understand how TCP creates connection state, why it relies on ACKs, and how retransmission, flow control, and congestion control shape service stability before application logic even gets involved.